Who won Golden Globes for 2024? See the full winners list here

 "Barbie" and "Succession" both came into the night with nine nominations, tied for the most of any other movie or TV show.
 "Barbie" was competing for the best musical or comedy motion picture award, but lost out to "Poor Things," while "Succession" was nominated for and won best television drama.
 "Succession" stars Kieran Culkin, Sarah Snook and Matthew MacFadyen also took home acting awards for their roles in the acclaimed HBO series.

 But the team behind "Barbie" didn't go home empty-handed.
-The box office smash took home a new award, cinematic and box office achievement, and Billie Eilish's "What Was I Made For?" won best original song.
+The box office smash took home a new award, cinematic and box office achievement — beating out Taylor Swift's "Eras Tour" concert film, among others — and Billie Eilish's "What Was I Made For?" won best original song.

 "Oppenheimer," the other half of the box office phenomenon dubbed Barbenheimer, scored eight nominations, the second most of any movie or TV show.
 "Oppenheimer" won best drama motion picture, beating out five other films, including Martin Scorsese's "Killers of the Flower Moon" and Bradley Cooper's Leonard Bernstein biopic "Maestro."